Got a hot water cylinder + solar? Here's some hot water hacks.

 Medium systems (4–6kW, north-facing, good pitch):

-• As above, if 4-6kW of panels is call you can fit, a heat pump cylinder might be good.
+• As above, if 4-6kW of panels is all you can fit, a heat pump cylinder might be the right move.

 Large systems (6–9kW):